France Travel Insurance: Plans & Prices

 Healthcare Costs

 While France offers high-quality medical care, foreign visitors must pay for services upfront, which quickly adds up.
 For instance, a general practitioner visit costs about €25 ($26), and seeing a specialist can be around €50 ($52).
-While these prices may not compare to U.S. prices for healthcare, if you need specialized care or have an emergency, some travelers have found their hospital stay cost them thousands.
+While these prices may not compare to U.S. prices for healthcare, if you need specialized care or have an emergency, some travelers have found that their hospital stay costs them thousands.

 High Tourism Traffic